Loading please wait

 semi-colon made out of balloons

-The semi-colon (;) is a punctuation mark which is used in the following ways:
+The semicolon (;) is a punctuation mark that is used in the following ways:

 1. To separate two connected sentences.
 Here it effectively replaces a connective to link the two parts together.